 Displays and allows editing of the term associated with Determination.Concept_Key (the actual determination made) or the taxon associated with Taxon_Determination.Taxon_List_Item_Key.
 Linked to the Thesaurus or the Taxon Dictionary.
 A concept is only accepted if the related Domain.Has_Occurrences field is 1.
 Concepts are also only accepted if there is no record in the Taxon_Dictionary_Concept_Mapping table.
 Such records are hidden from the find dialog, and if the return data or drag drop facility is used to attempt to put the concept in eDetermination, then a message is displayed ‘The concept you have selected has an associated item in the Taxon Dictionary, therefore it can only be used to determine Life Sciences specimens.’, with an Ok button.

+If the user selects a concept from the Stratigraphy domain then chkIncludeInLabel is automatically checked if it was not already.